 6 | Differentiate between minor issues and major issues

 There’s a difference between your kid trying to get your attention by whining or by consistently turning to aggressive or dangerous behavior.
 Time-in can work, but by no means does it work in every situation or with every child.

 When you keep using time-in for recurrent misbehavior, it might mean that you need to change your discipline strategy.
 Kids need to know the consequences for serious misbehavior.
 They need to know what behavior is unacceptable.

 When time-in fails to reduce misbehavior or appears as an inappropriate response to certain behavior, positive time-out might be a solution.
 Although much criticism has been leveled against time-out over the past few years, the biggest problem with time-out is that it is often used inappropriately.
-If you’re struggling to find an appropriate discipline approach, join my FREE MAKING DISCIPLINE WORK EMAIL COURSE to explore different options and find what works for you and your kid.
+If you’re struggling to find an appropriate discipline approach, the Mindful Discipline Email course will walk you through the process to establish a mindful and effective discipline strategy.